2013 Annual Report

 Following the Fall 2012 Admin Meeting, it was decided that going forward rather than running four festivals annually the Outreach Activities Team (OAT) would instead run two annual festivals and maintain the practice of sending out Birthday greetings to registered members.
 In light of this decision during 2013 the OAT held two festivals, Bel Tine and Shaoman.

-Beltine ran from March 29th to April 7th in celebration of spring.
-To celebrate the Faire Ground Fairy hosted a member match-up, while the OAT hosted trivia and apples to apples in IRC chat.
-On the boards this Beltine celebrated with a spring Bunny Hunt, several rounds of scattegories, and the ever popular spam-a-thon- this time won by the Yellow Ajah.
-To help celebrate the season the following membership groups dressed up for the feast with the following themes:
+Bel Tine ran from March 29 to April 7 in celebration of spring.
+To celebrate, the Faire Ground Fairy hosted a member match-up, while the OAT hosted trivia and apples to apples in IRC chat.
+On the boards this Bel Tine celebrated with a spring Bunny Hunt, several rounds of scattegories, and the ever popular spam-a-thon- this time won by the Yellow Ajah.
+To help celebrate the season, the following membership groups dressed up for the feast with the following themes:

-- Gray - Summer is Coming to Westeros
+- Gray Ajah - Summer is Coming to Westeros

-- Green - Jim Henson's Creations and all things Muppets
+- Green Ajah - Jim Henson's Creations and all Things Muppets

 - Novices - Minions